|

 Sheriff's officer' means bailiff;"

-The dition between a "s a "servant" and "agent" at times can be a matter of technicalities and very little difference in the real
+The distinction between a "servant" and "agent" at times can be a matter of technicalities and very little difference in the real

 sense.
 At times the distinction can be easily identifiable.
 In Colonial mutual Life Assurance Society Ltd -v- Producers and Citizens Co-operative Assurance Co. of Australia Ltd [1931] HCA 53; (1931) 46 CLR.
 41 it was stated:

-Wh the bailiff was was a servant or agent of the Registrar/Sheriff in this case depends on the circumstances of the case and a number
+Whether the bailiff was a servant or agent of the Registrar/Sheriff in this case depends on the circumstances of the case and a number

-of factors such as who paidbailiff, who controlled the work of the bailiff and the mete method employed by the bailiff to carry out
+of factors such as who paid the bailiff, who controlled the work of the bailiff and the method employed by the bailiff to carry out

 his work.
 See Mersey Docks & Harbour Board -v- Coggins & Griffith (Liverpool) Ltd [1946] UKHL 1; [1946] 2 All E.R 345.
 I do not feel that I need to labour on this question of whether the bailiff in this case was servant or agent, as I am of the view